 A range of hoses can be found all over a vehicle, including those that carry fuel, coolant and oil.

-The ignition coil is found in a vehicle's ignition.
-It carries low volts from the battery and turns them into thousands of volts that cause a spark in the spark plug.
+The ignition coil is found, unsurprisingly, in a vehicle's ignition.
+It carries low volts from the battery and turns them into the thousands of volts needed to cause a spark in the spark plug.
 This then ignites the fuel.